GumpDev/subway/README.md

 ## 🚆 What is Subway?

-Subway it's a Libray to make communications into your microservices (Recommend locally)
+Subway it's a Library to make communications into your microservices (Recommend locally)

 <br>